Padua Academy's mission, along with its rich history and cherished traditions, serves as the fundamental cornerstone that sets us apart.

 • Freshmen

-Class color - Green
+Class Color - Green

 • Sophomores

-Class color - Blue
+Class Color - Blue

 • Juniors

-Class color - Red
+Class Color - Red

 • Seniors

-Class color - Gold
+Class Color - Gold/Yellow

 List of 4 items.